-Sticky stuff is very pliable.
+Mounting putty is very pliable.
 Pieces can be broken off the larger piece and worked between your fingers or in your hand.
-It’s a self-cleaning product, which means that as you work it, lifted color is absorbed into the substance and disappears.
+It’s just sticky enough to pick up color when you press it against the paper.

 What I Did

 I warmed the mounting putty by working it in my fingers for a few minutes.
 Then I pressed it repeatedly against the areas I wanted to lift and rolled it forward while maintaining pressure.
 Each time, it lifted a little more color.